ArtS/node-config/README.md

 settings in host-specific configuratin files.

 ## How it works
-For example, name of your application stays the same, i.e.
+For example, certain settings, like name of your application, does not depend on the environment (production/dev/CI), hence never changes:

 conf/common.js:
     exports.conf = {